Cherreads

 Shiyu laughed.
 "You would defy the sun, Emily."

-"And that's perhaps why the ENGINE made you chosen."
+"And that's perhaps why the ENGINE marked you."

-"You talk about the ENGINE like it's some all-knowing entity and not some extremely powerful eyeball chilling in the sky.
+"You talk about the ENGINE like it's some all-knowing entity and not some extremely powerful machine chilling in the sky.
 We just need to punch it really hard."

 Elijah laughed.
 "Vivid imagination there, kid, but I would be more concerned about surviving the pilgrimage than trying to punch something you can't even reach."

-The warm afternoon air illuminated Emily's freckles as they exited the museum.
-Trees swayed in the wind as Leonore citizens gossiped and shopped at merchant stalls.
-Flower petals and confetti splotched the cobblestone streets while the scent of holiday spirit lingered in the air.
-Baroque music echoed down Main Street while people huddled around the chosen, hoping to bask in their magnificence.
+The warm afternoon air illuminated Emily's freckles when they exited the museum.
+Trees swayed in the wind as Leonore citizens talked and shopped at merchant stalls.
+Flower petals and confetti lay scattered across the cobblestone streets while the scent of holiday spirit lingered in the air.
+Music echoed down Main Street while people huddled around the chosen.

 "Which way to that seamstress?
-I want to check if your order is done," Elijah asked as he glanced around.
+I want to check if your order is done," Elijah asked.

-Emily gestured for Shiyu and Elijah to follow her as she headed down Main Street.
+Emily gestured for Shiyu and Elijah to follow her.

 "We meet again, Emily of Leonore.
-Funny how you fly around me like a moth to a flame," Sarah joked as she noticed Emily heading towards the merchant stall.
+Funny how you fly around me like a moth to a flame," Sarah joked.
+"Just like someone else I know," she said, eyes drifting towards Elijah.

-"More like you're a mosquito and I'm a bug zapper," Emily replied as she rolled her eyes.
+"More like you're a mosquito and I'm a bug zapper," Emily replied.

-"Now that was not very nice, Emily of Leonore, and here I was about to compliment you on your live cello performance."
+"Now that was not very nice, and here I was about to compliment you on your live cello performance."

-"You made that cello weep, Emily of Leonore.
+"You made that cello weep.
 I must say we would make an excellent duet," Sarah replied with a smile as she purchased a garment from Ashley.

-"I must also admit that was indeed a marvelous performance, Emily of Leonore," A baritone man chimed in.
+"I must also admit that was indeed a marvelous performance," A baritone man chimed in.

 "I'm sorry, I do not know who you are," Emily replied, shrugging.